 - Lift, divide and replant herbaceous perennials that have finished flowering.
 Most perennials benefit from dividing every 2-3 years.
 Replant only the youngest bits and discard the old woody middles.
 Improve the soil with compost when planting and water well to get them re-established.

 A family planting up a hanging basket together

-Buy pot feet and put under your outdoor containers so that the pots drain well in winter.
-Remove saucers.
+- Buy pot feet and put them under your outdoor containers so that the pots drain well in winter.
+Remove any saucers.

 Seeds in paper bags in The Organic Garden's shed of Yeo Valley

 Lawns, hedges, paths and drives

 - Scarify your lawn to remove old dead grass.
 Use a spring tine rake and put the old dead grass and moss onto the compost heap with some Garotta compost activator.
 Follow up with Westland Aftercut Autumn All In One.

 Scarifying a lawn with a rake to remove dead grass

 - Spike compacted areas of your lawn with a fork and brush in a turf dressing of premixed compost.
 This applies in particular to well-used areas.
 For larger areas, use a hollow tined aerator and brush in fine grit or coarse sand.

 - This is the best month for establishing new lawns.
 Sow new seed or turf; both after careful soil preparation.
 Don’t skimp on this, as it is the one chance to get it right!